 I’ve created a simple guide to help you answer this question, based primarily on what I will call the “inframammary angle,” which is the angle that the lower breast area makes with the chest.
 It’s a good way to measure relevant aspects of your body like skin elasticity, amount of breast tissue and amount of excess skin to understand which procedure might be best for you.
 You might be able to make these observations without taking a photo of your chest, but if you’d like to analyze a photo of yourself, here are some guidelines:

-Here there is relatively minimal breast tissue and skin.
-Also, there’s not a lot of “projection” (how far the areola and nipple are positioned out forward from the chest due to them sitting on prominent breast tissue).
-Projection can lead to hanging skin when that volume of tissue is gone.
-In this case, minimal skin removal techniques work well.
-Within the “Greater than 135 degrees” category, patients with very good skin/very little tissue can use the Keyhole approach.
-Patients with a bit more tissue may need to use the Periareolar/Circumareolar (donut) approach.
+Here there is relatively minimal breast tissue, and also relatively minimal skin.
+Also, there’s not a lot of “projection” (projection means how far the areola & nipple are positioned out forward from the chest due to them sitting on prominent breast tissue).
+Projection can lead to hanging skin when all of that volume is gone.
+All of these things usually add up to the minimal skin removal techniques working well.
+Within the “Greater than 135 degrees” category, patients with very good skin / very little tissue can have the keyhole approach, and patients with a bit more tissue may need to have the periareolar / circumareolar (donut) approach.

 If your angle is about 110 degrees (just a bit wider than a right angle) or more, you are in the middle ground of having too much extra skin for a Keyhole incision, but perhaps not so much that a Double-incision is needed.
 For many of these patients, a purse-string/donut (also called Circumareolar) incision is a possibility.
 Others with a bit more excess skin may be able to have a donut-type incision with some additional wedges of skin removed nearby the areolas (the Fishmouth incision).
 However, these approaches may result in either a pleating-pattern of wrinkles around the areolas, or final scars that originate directly out from the areolas and are therefore not in anatomic positions.
 An alternative incision for patients in this category is the Lollipop techinique, which involves an incision around the areola, and a vertical scar running down from it.
 In my practice, some patients in this category ultimately decide to have a Double-incision procedure even though other options are available, because the Double-incision is the most reliable way to get a flat, tight chest.